Mohammedelsayed412/prosthetic_hand_simulator/sim_env_ws/src/arm_moveit_config/README.md

 rosrun prosthetic_gazebo move_group_py.py
 rosrun prosthetic_gazebo keyboard_publisher.py
 ```
-# PROBLEMS:
-* goal_tolerance_violated error (no soltn works some poses dont give this error others do)
-  ** sltns: either change PID parameters for hand like for arm in ros_controllers.yaml (failed), or add goal constraint to each joint https://github.com/tu-darmstadt-ros-pkg/hector_tracker_gazebo/blob/master/hector_tracker_gazebo_ros_control/config/default_controllers.yaml#L42 in both joints in ros_controller.yaml (failed), or do C++ code for control setting both ===> two erors goal_tolerance_violated and start position different
-* Keyboard control EXTREMELY SLOW and publisher subscriber model has a very large latency in sending and receiving orders causing one order to work and second one due to queueing suspends the system.
-Have to press same key a ton of times till the press is received by other side and so one order is received twice and 2nd time pauses entire system. sltn: maybe try action service model? bs 2na mosh 2adra
-* anticipating that when adding camera and neural network the whole system shuts down :'D

-# Remaining
-1. calculate the poses for arm and add them to the sdf file
-2. move arm_stand to table
-3. proportional control for the grasp :((((

 # Gazebo connection
 1.by following this tutorial: https://github.com/tahsinkose/moveit_tutorials/commit/abce82e6a6040cb975b871389f23d5e95b4c2211 but for the movit_config package the ros_controllers.yaml config file edited to: (add arm_stand namespace)